PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Taskbox.md

 **Class library that contains types that implement asynchronous multi-task processing.**

-[REF_Taskbox_Abstractions]: Taskbox.Abstractions.md

 ## About

-This class library is the default implementation of the [Primavera.Hydrogen.Taskbox.Abstractions][REF_Taskbox_Abstractions].
+This class library's purpose is to provide tools to make it easier and faster to develop a taskbox.

 ## Taskbox Workers Manager